Skip navigation

 Other disorders

-At least two mutations in the NYX gene have been found to cause high myopia without the other vision problems characteristic of X-linked congenital stationary night blindness.
-The mutations responsible for high myopia each change a single amino acid in nyctalopin, which is predicted to result in an unstable protein.
-Researchers are uncertain why these mutations cause high myopia without any other vision abnormalities.
+Variants in the NYX gene have been found to cause high myopia without the other vision problems that are characteristic of X-linked congenital stationary night blindness.
+The variants responsible for high myopia each change a single amino acid in nyctalopin, which produces an unstable protein and leads to vision problems.

 Other Names for This Gene